👋🏼Hi there!

 It might be hard to wrap your mind around any plastic being environmentally friendly.

-But recycled plastic lumber is eco-friendly in that, to make it, manufacturers recover plastic that would otherwise end up in a landfill or our waterways and process it into lumber that can be used in a variety of applications and can last for 5 or more decades.
+But recycled plastic lumber is eco-friendly in that, to make it, manufacturers recover plastic that would otherwise end up in a landfill or our waterways or other places we don't want it.
+They then process it into lumber that can be used in a variety of applications and can last for 5 or more decades!

 Recycling in this way reduces the demand for virgin plastic and minimizes environmental impact.